Masihtabaei/Frames/README.md

 - **src** contains the actual classes (extension of files: .java)

 ## Description
 These three classes are used for educational purposes.
-I used them to learn create and work with frames in Java using Swing-API (JFrame).
+I used them to learn how to create and work with frames in Java using Swing-API (JFrame).
 For further information: Please read the documentations in **Doc**.
 The version of the JDK used in this project is 1.8.0_311 .The IDE that is used for working on this project is IntelliJ-Idea (Community Edition)